Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 The site was also checked on Galaxy S9, Android 7.0, IPad, IPhone 6/7/8 IOS 11, and IPhone X/XS iOS 12, in all tests, both portrait and landscape views were analysed.

-The only issue discovered during testing was that as the backgroud images for each section are landscape, and because I used height: 100vh; when this was viewed on smaller devices, whitespace was obvious below the images.
-So I utlised min-height: 800px; to make sure that the images didn't shrink too much, and set the overflow to visible.
+The only issue discovered during testing was that as the backgroud images for each section are landscape, and because I used

+        '''
+        height: 100vh;
+        '''

+when this was viewed on smaller devices, whitespace was obvious below the images.
+So I utlised

+        '''
+        min-height: 800px;
+        '''
+to ensure that the images didn't shrink too much, and additionally set the overflows to visible.
 This solved the problem.

 The HTML code was validated here (https://validator.w3.org/)

-The results of this validation can be found here (http://www.jamesbrunt.co.uk/htmlvalidation.png)
+- The results of this validation can be found here (http://www.jamesbrunt.co.uk/htmlvalidation.png)

 The CSS code was validated here (https://jigsaw.w3.org/css-validator/)

-The results of this validation can be found here (http://www.jamesbrunt.co.uk/cssvalidation.png)
+- The results of this validation can be found here (http://www.jamesbrunt.co.uk/cssvalidation.png)

 ## Deployment